vabarbosa/veremin/README.md

     $ git clone https://github.com/vabarbosa/veremin
     ```

-1. Change to the directory of the cloned repo
+1. Change to the directory of the cloned repo:

     ```
     $  cd veremin